AndersStigsson/ethash/README.md

 # ethash

-## This is a fork of the original python ethash
+## This is a fork for python3 implementation of the original python ethash
 I have tried to make it work on Python3, and it gets through to "Prepare full dataset...
 Could take a few hours, please be patient.", which I am unable to wait for and verify if that works.
 So, at least the "Prepare cache" seems to be working without breaking anywhere immediately